The Complete Guide to Digital Waste Tracking for Skip Hire Operators

 - [ ] Train drivers on field data capture

-- [ ] Update customer booking systems to capture waste classifications
+- [ ] Update job intake systems to capture waste classifications

 - [ ] Review and update your terms and conditions